How to Day-Trade With Keltner Channels

 This strategy is best applied to assets that tend to have sharp trending moves in the morning.
 If you notice that an asset is fairly sedated and rarely has big moves, then this is not the strategy to use on that asset.
 Attempting to use this strategy on an asset that doesn't have sharp and volatile moves in the morning will result in many losing trades because the price is unlikely to keep running after the breakout and will likely reverse instead.

 Combining the Trend-Pullback and Breakout Strategies

 If you get a breakout strategy trade in the morning, that trade will end once the price reaches the middle band.
-At that point, you can decide if you want to take another trade using the trend-pullback method.
+At that point, you can decide if you want to take another trade using the trend-pullback strategy.

-When using the trend-pullback method, if there were big moves in the morning, but during the course of the day the price flattens out and moves in a very tight price range, then the breakout strategy may become useful again.
+When using the trend-pullback strategy, if there were big moves in the morning but during the course of the day the price flattens out and moves in a very tight price range, then the breakout strategy may become useful again.
 If the price is tightly compacted, it won't offer good trend trades, but if the price was volatile earlier in the day, some of that volatility may return.
 Watch for a breakout above or below the upper or lower band to signal a trade and a possible return to bigger trending moves.

 You may need to adjust your Keltner Channel settings slightly if you trade different assets.
 The settings you use on one asset may not necessarily work, or be the best settings, for another asset.

 Before using Keltner Channels to trade with real money, practice trading on the indicator's signals in a demo account.
 Practice deciding which trades to take and which to avoid.
 Only when you are consistently successful over many practice sessions should you consider trading with real capital.